Main Character In A Story Is Called

 7. Use Subtext to Reveal Motivation

 What a character says on the surface is only half the story.
 The unspoken desires, fears, and memories that lurk beneath the dialogue give depth.
 Subtext can be conveyed through body language, choice of setting, or the way a character reacts to mundane events.
-When readers sense that something is “under the skin,” the protagonist feels more human and credible And that's really what it comes down to..
+When readers sense that something is “under the skin,” the protagonist feels more human and credible That alone is useful..

 8. Keep the Stakes High and Tangible

 A protagonist’s journey is only compelling if the stakes are clear.
 Readers need to know what’s at risk: a life, a relationship, a reputation, or even the world’s fate.
 Stakes should evolve alongside the arc; what feels trivial at chapter one may become existential by the climax.
-This escalating sense of peril keeps the narrative momentum alive.
+This escalating sense of peril keeps the narrative momentum alive Less friction, more output..

 9. Let the Protagonist Influence the World

 A strong protagonist leaves a mark on the environment—physical changes, altered social dynamics, or a new cultural norm.
-Showing the ripple effects of the protagonist’s choices demonstrates the weight of their actions and reinforces the idea that the character is more than a mere plot device Worth knowing..
+Showing the ripple effects of the protagonist’s choices demonstrates the weight of their actions and reinforces the idea that the character is more than a mere plot device.

 10. Practice “The Hero’s Voice” Exercises